beanloop/techblog/content/blog/rn-bridging-native-webview-android/index.md

 }
 ```

-We have now successfully bridged our WebView to React Native by setting it to the content view of an activity, that is made available to React Native by starting it in a native module, which is then placed in a package, which is in turn exported to React Native by adding it to their list of packages.
+We have now successfully bridged our WebView to React Native by setting it to the content view of an activity, that is made available to React Native by launching it in a native module, which is then placed in a package, which is in turn exported to React Native by adding it to their list of packages.
 Phew!

 If you're still with us after all that, we still need to try it out in our React Native app!